ciscosweater/Bifrost/README.md

 ## Credits and Acknowledgments

-**ACCELA**: No one person developed ACCELA - it materialized on its own from the internet itself.
+**Bifrost**: No one person developed Bifrost - it materialized on its own from the internet itself.
 It's literally not based on ANY other previous work; the assumption that it's based on DepotDownloaderGUI is wrong.

 This project incorporates open-source third-party tools: